LightSun/data-mediator/docs/en/data_cache.md

    ```
    * 4), ps: after recycle you must not use the data again or else may cause some problem you don't want¡£

- * data cha is thread safe? yes , it is.
+ * data cache is thread safe? yes , it is.